 In collaboration with Dr. Rick Bedlack, ALS TDI researchers were able to rapidly conduct an in-depth analysis of a potential new avenue for ALS research using data from the ARC study.

-On Wednesday, November 6th, the ALS Therapy Development (ALS TDI) hosted a town hall to discuss the findings of a study investigating the role of a protein of interest, IGFBP7, in ALS.
+On Wednesday, November 6th, the ALS Therapy Development Institute (ALS TDI) hosted a town hall to discuss the findings of a study investigating the role of a protein of interest, IGFBP7, in ALS.
 The event featured presentations from Dr. Fernando Vieira, ALS TDI’s CEO and Chief Scientific Officer, as well as Dr. Rick Bedlack, Director of the Duke ALS Clinic.
 The study is the result of an ongoing collaboration between Dr. Bedlack and ALS TDI’s ALS Research Collaborative (ARC) team to investigate extremely rare cases of ALS reversals.

 What is an ALS Reversal?